vlothec/TRASH/README.md

 ## Threading
 The script will utilize maximum of 1 core per fasta sequence (not per file) if available.
-Dy default it will use up to 1 cores, which can be controlled with -par flag.
+Dy default it will use 1 core, which can be controlled with -par flag.

 ## Higher Order Repeat analysis